 The calculation methods used to complete the Community Exposure and Fish and Wildlife Indices have their foundations in land suitability modeling and were conducted following a geospatial vulnerability methodology (Gornitz et al. 1994).
-To calculate cumulative values of certain environmental characteristics (e.g., landscape characteristics susceptible to flood-related threats) and relevant social and human community assets, a raster-based analysis was used to identify where these inputs overlap and how they sum based on input intensity or presence.
+To calculate cumulative values of certain environmental characteristics (e.g., landscape characteristics susceptible to flood-related threats) and relative social and human community assets, a raster-based analysis was used to identify where these inputs overlap and how they sum based on input intensity or presence.

 Each data input for the Threat and Community Asset Indices and the Marine and Terrestrial Indices were rasterized, with each cell ranked in order of increasing exposure, number of assets, or presence.
-Raster resolution was dependent on available data in each region, but typically ranged from 30 meters in CONUS to 3 to 10 meters in the island regions; see regional reports for details (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).
+Raster resolution was dependent on available data in each region, but typically ranged from three to 10 meters in the island regions; see regional reports for details (Dobson et al. 2020a-d; Dobson et al. 2021a-b).
 The input rasters were combined, adding the ranked data in each cell to show the intensity of all flood threats, community assets, or wildlife assets on the landscape.
 For example, Figure 9 shows the four inputs to the Community Asset Index.
 Darker colors are higher ranking values; when following the figure from left to right, patterns resembling those seen in the Community Asset Index can be identified in the individual inputs.
 See Appendix B.8 for more details.